React Context: An Introduction

 Conclusion

-React Context is a pretty powerful tool for managing state across your application.
+React Context is a powerful tool for managing state across your application.
 When used in the right context (pun absolutely intended), it can help make your code more organized and easier to maintain.